mamin506/mamin506.github.io/_posts/2014-11-20-hello-world.md

 ##{{ page.title}}

-This is a test blog.
+This is a test blog writed in Markdown.

 {{ page.date | date_to_string }}